inko-lang/inko/docs/source/getting-started/types.md

 A class can only implement a trait once.

-## Type and method visibility
+## Visibility

+Types, methods, and fields are private by default.
+When something is private, it's only available to modules defined in the same root namespace.
+For example, a private class defined in `std.foo` is available to the modules `std`, `std.bar` and `std.foo.bar` (because their namespaces all start with `std`), but not to the module `http`.

-Types and methods default to being private to the module they are defined in, and can be made public using the `pub` keyword.
+You can make something public using the `pub` keyword.
 For example, a public method is defined as follows:

 ```inko
 fn pub foo {